Mangalasutra: Names

+The sacred ceremony of tying the mangala sutra, in a North Indian wedding.

+Tying of the mangala sutra in a Telugu mixed marriage.

 History

-The mangala sutra's origin dates back to the 4th century CE, referred to as the mangalya sutra in the Lalita Sahasranama, and the Purananuru, a Sangam text, mentions a sacred marriage tali upon a woman's neck.
+The mangala sutra's origin dates back to the 4th century CE, referred to as the mangalya sutra in the Lalita Sahasranama, and the Purananuru, a Sangam text, mentions a sacred marriage tali upon Ay country women neck.
 It also finds a mention in the 6th century CE as a single yellow thread that was tied around the bride for protection from other men and evil spirits.

 The concept of mangala sutra has evolved over centuries, and has become an integral part of marriages among several Indian communities.
 Historian of Indian jewellery, Usha Balakrishnan, explains that the mangala sutra had previously referred to a literal thread as opposed to an item of jewellery.